 Inclement Weather and the Disney Gondola

 While the Disney Skyliner does continue to operate in the event of rain, lightning in the area or high winds will temporarily suspend operations until the bath weather recedes.
 During inclement weather, signs are updated with the temporary closure and buses begin operating in place of the Skyliner.
-Signage is placed around the hotels directing guests where to go and, if needed, a temporary queue is created for the park buses.
+Signage is placed around the Disney resort hotels directing guests where to go and, if needed, a temporary queue is created for the park buses.

 Items Allowed on the Disney World Skyliner